CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 * The manager of a department suspects an employee to work with the competition.
 To prove this to him, he asks the head of IT operations to give him "on the small way" insight into the emails of this employee.
 The IT operations manager instructs the mail administrator to set up access for this without obtaining the necessary consents.
 ### 2 3 Inadequate identification check of communication partnersIn personal conversations, on the phone or even in e-mails, many people are willing to divulge much more information than they would in writing or in large groups.
 Often the communication partner is tacitly expected to treat the conversation or e-mail content confidentially.
 In addition, there is a tendency not to question the identity of the communication partner, as this is perceived as rude.
 Likewise, permissions are often not checked sufficiently, but implicitly derived from the (claimed) role.
 Typical examples are:

-* An employee receives an e-mail from an alleged friend of his supervisor, allegedly agreeing to the fast transfer of an outstanding amount.
+* An employee receives an e-mail from an alleged acquaintance of his supervisor, allegedly agreeing to the fast transfer of an outstanding amount.
-* A man in a blue jacket with a mounting case gains access to the data center after mumbling something about "water pipes".
+* A man in a blue suit with a mounting case gains access to the data center after mumbling something about "water pipes".
 ### 2 4 Accidental disclosure of internal information

 When passing on information, it happens again and again that in addition to the desired information inadvertently also other information is transmitted.
 This may result in confidential, appropriate information falling into the wrong hands. examples for this are